Chapter 13 in Georgia Bankruptcy

 What About Chapter 7 Bankruptcy?

-Chapter 13 is an alternative for debtors who cannot file Chapter 7 due to earning too much income or because they have too many assets.
-Chapter 13 also differs from Chapter 7 in the following ways.
+Chapter 13 is an alternative for debtors who cannot file Chapter 7 due to earning too much income or having too many assets.
+It differs from Chapter 7 in the following ways.

 • Chapter 13 debtors repay creditors rather than wipe out debt like in Chapter 7.

-• Chapter 13 proposes a 3 to 5 year plan, while a Chapter 7 usually lasts 4 to 6 months.
+• Chapter 13 proposes a 3 to 5-year plan, while Chapter 7 usually lasts 4 to 6 months.

 • Chapter 13 allows debtors to keep property where payments were delinquent prior to filing vs. Chapter 7 where debtors may lose property used as collateral for loans.